 The alternative is to get a paid subscription.
 There's still no access to a MailChimp phone number of any sort, but you will get access to email and chat support.

 As I mentioned earlier, MailChimp competitors offer pricing structures and features that are definitely worth looking at.
 If you're just starting out or have less than 100 subscribers then I will still recommend MC but once your business starts to grow you might need something more robust, feature-packed, or cheaper.

-Marketing automation, a sales CRM, messaging/chat, signup forms, split testing, lead scoring, and more.
-This is the most feature-packed email marketing tool around.
+The Marketing automation tools are as good as some of the most expensive products on the market.
+MailerLite's signup forms, split testing, lead scoring, and more make it one of the most feature-packed email marketing tool around.